pindexis/marker/README.md

 # marker
 Do you heavily use Ctrl+R(search through history) to search for commands that you frequently use?
-Marker let you easily bookmark these commands and quickly retreive them without going through Shell Aliasing/Many Ctrl-R.
+Marker let you easily bookmark these commands and quickly retrieve them without going through Shell Aliasing/Many Ctrl-R.
 It offers the following features:
 - A UI selector that let you easily select desired command if more than one command is matched
 - Fuzzy matching (rather than Ctrl-R exact match)